Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 ### Content:

-- All content on the site was either taken from the Boutique Ado project, Zalando, Brown Thomas, Prada, Farfetch, Mulberry, Marc Jacobs, Gucci and Chanel websites or written by the developer.
+- All content on the site was either taken from the Boutique Ado project, Zalando, Brown Thomas, Prada, Farfetch, Mulberry, Marc Jacobs, Gucci and Chanel websites (links to website above) or written by the developer.

 ## Acknowledgements: